nih-sparc/sparc-app/README.md

     * third time it adds the prefix again, and so on

     * To solve, just restart the dev server and start again using `yarn dev`

+## Other Debugging
+### ERROR TypeError: Cannot read property 'isString' of undefined
+This can happen even if all data for graph vis is correct, but there's some other error that happens before vega finishes that messes stuff up.
+Probably need better error handling so this doesn't happen...but it's happening, so just know that the vega spec can be perfect but this still happens

 # ENV VARS to set
 e.g.,